SooStrator1136/Paragon/README.md

 `./gradlew build`

 # Credits
-- Tigermouthbear, linustouchtips - Animation
-- Font Renderer - Cosmos
-- Crystal damage calculations - GameSense
-All files should have an @author tag at the top so you can see who wrote the file.
+Most if not all files should have an @author tag at the top so you can see who wrote the file.
 (It's mostly Wolfsurge)